jvmdan/bartender.ai/README.md

 ## Upcoming Changes

+* Add ability to convert between different units of measurement.
 * Deploy to cloud infrastructure for test & development.
 * Devise a suitable set of training data for the ML model.
 * Convert H2 database to Redis (or other data store).